 Meditations by Marcus Aurelius is a book that has been living on my desk for months, but it hasn’t been gathering dust like some of the other books I have on my desk.
-I actually frequently read from it, usually when I’m taking a short break from the computer screen.
-I rest my eyes reading beautiful quotes.
+I actually have been reading frequently from it, usually when I’m taking a short break from the computer screen.

 The first time I read Meditations was years ago.
-And I have underlined dozens of sentences.
-Most of the times, those are the sentences I read when I’m on my short breaks.
-They are either thoughts that I agree with or statements that trigger something in me.
+And I have underlined dozens of thought-provoking sentences.

 - It is a king’s part to do good and be ill spoken of.